Siphon880gh/devbrain/Web Development - No Code Low Code (Wordpress, Webflow, Framer, Versoly, etc)/_CMS - Wordpress/_ Wordpress PRIMER (Includes Setup).md

 	1. You can run in SQL tab: `CREATE Database wp_site1`
 	2. You can (make sure to have your password in place of 'password')
 ```
-CREATE USER 'USERNAME'@'localhost' IDENTIFIED BY 'password';
+CREATE USER 'USERNAME' IDENTIFIED BY 'password';
 ```
 ^ Make sure to replace username and password

 ```
-GRANT ALL PRIVILEGES ON *.* TO 'USERNAME'@'localhost' WITH GRANT OPTION;
+GRANT ALL PRIVILEGES ON *.* TO 'xny_admin' WITH GRANT OPTION;
 ```
 ^ Make sure to replace username.
 The % means allow from any IP address or hostname.
 If that doesn't serve your needs, you can secure it by replacing `%` with `localhost`